Last updated on

 4. Extend Your Local SEO Beyond Your Website

-Although you should optimize your website with location-based SEO, it shouldn’t stop there.
+Although you should optimize your website with city local SEO, it shouldn’t stop there.

 Use a service like Google My Business to help you place your business on a map, just as the real estate agents in the first picture above did.